ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

 - mutexes are generally implement with atomics at the low-level in order to aquire locks
     - https://en.wikipedia.org/wiki/Read%E2%80%93modify%E2%80%93write
 - spin locks implementation is where thread will loop constantly to check if lock is unlocked, a type of busy waiting
+- FUTEX (Fast Userspace Mutex) - kernel sys call used to create a mutex lock
+- https://en.wikipedia.org/wiki/Wait-for_graph - technique to prevent deadlocks
+    - a entity tracks shared resources and what entities want/hold them
+    - every entity checks the graph before trying to aquire resources, graph detects if entity's request would cause a deadlock
+    - cycles or knots in the graph indicate if a deadlock could happen

 ## ATOMICS